literally1984bygeorgeorwell/cse15l-lab-reports/researching_commands.md

 Note that the example above is actually truncated.
 On modern systems, hundreds of files are being accessed in any given minute.
 Thus, performing a system-wide search (or even within the home directory) will return an extremely long list of files.
 Typically, `-atime` and `-amin` should be used in conjunction with the `-name` and `-path` options to ignore these commonly accessed files.

-As mentioned earlier, these commands are particularly useful for incidence response.
+As mentioned earlier, these commands are particularly useful for incident response.
 In the following scenario, an evil hacker has infiltrated the system.
 In response, we are conducting a security audit to search for Indicators of Compromise (IoC).
 The example below shows how the `-mmin` command can be used to locate a malicious executable that was recently hidden on the system.
 ![Recently changed executables](images/researching_commands/mmin.png)

 ### -*newer
 Actual options: `-anewer`, `-cnewer`, `-newer`, and `-newerXY`.

 The `-*newer` commands allow us to match any file whose time parameter is less than some reference file.
-This is, again, particularly useful for incidence response.
+This is, again, particularly useful for incident response.
 In the following example, we know that the infiltrator has read the list of secret passwords.
 We are interested in finding what other files they may have accessed.
 The example below shows how the `-anewer` command can be used to generate a list of these files.

 ![Hacker files](images/researching_commands/anewer.png)